fusioncharts/dev_centre_docs/getting-started/building-your-map.md

 This is what we did in the above code

  * We created an instance of the `FusionCharts()` object in the `salesByState` variable.
 Each map in your HTML page needs to have a separate variable.
 The initialization code is wrapped within `FusionCharts.ready()` method.
 This safeguards your map instantiation code from being called before FusionCharts Suite XT library is loaded and is ready to be used on the page.
  * We instantiated the USA map for this example.
 Each map in FusionCharts Suite XT has an unique alias.
-[You can find the list of all maps an their aliases here]{% linkTo tutorials/getting-started/list-of-maps.md %}.
+[You can find the list of all maps an their aliases here](/getting-started/list-of-maps).
 The default package ships only with a US and World map.
 But, you can download all the other 965 maps [here](http://www.fusioncharts.com/download/maps/definition).
  * Next, we specified the `width` and `height` of the map (in pixels) using the width and height property of the constructor.
  * To specify the data format as JSON, we set the `dataFormat` parameter to json.
  * The actual JSON data is embedded as string as value of `dataSource` parameter.
 The `map` object contains a list of key-value pairs that lets you configure the functional and cosmetic attributes of your map.
 The `colorrange` object lets you define different numeric ranges, each associated with a `color`, to indicate progressive thresholds.